ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 Issues with Genesis trigger.

-There's a lack of coverage for some spec test.
+There's a lack of coverage for cases of spec test.
 Passed all SSE spec tests.
-Suprised that SSE failed in some Block sanity tests
+Surprised that SSE failed in some Block sanity tests.

-Having coverage for longer based lists can be good in SSE.

-Getting ready for optimizing Prism, code improvements, beautician testing, improvements to clients
+Getting ready for optimizing Prism, working on code improvements, beautician testing, and generally more robust improvements to the client.

 #### 3.2.8 [Lodestar](https://github.com/ChainSafe/lodestar)